Scale video delivery and monitor network traffic by using eCDNs with Microsoft Stream

 Ramp Peer-to-Peer (P2P) lets you optimize bandwidth even at locations with limited infrastructure.
 P2P builds a peer network of client devices watching the same content to redistribute the video streams from one viewing device to another.
 Learn more

 Riverbed, the industry standard in network optimization, has extended its acceleration solutions to Microsoft Stream and Teams.
 Microsoft 365 customers can confidently accelerate Microsoft 365 traffic, including Stream and Teams, along with a wealth of other leading enterprise SaaS services to increase workforce productivity from anywhere.
 Stream and Teams acceleration can be enabled through an effortless setup that comes with all the assurance of Riverbed’s world-class support and ongoing investment.
 Learn more

 Configure Stream, Yammer, and Microsoft Teams "External app or device" production type events for your eCDN solution

-After purchasing and setting up your eCDN solution then you can enable it to be used with Microsoft Stream including "External encoder" live events created through Microsoft Teams or Yammer.
+After purchasing and setting up your eCDN solution, you can enable it for use with Microsoft Stream, including "External encoder" live events that are created through Microsoft Teams or Yammer.

-Go to Settings > Admin settings > Network caching.
+Go to Settings > Admin settings > eCDN provider

-Toggle the Enable 3rd party network caching provider to On.
+Toggle the Enable 3rd party eCDN provider to On

-Fill out the other fields as directed by your caching provider.
-(Not all fields are used by all caching providers.)
+Fill out the other fields as directed by your solution provider.
+(Not all fields are used by all solution providers.)

 - Search for any video in your organization to validate with.

-After you configure Microsoft Stream for an eCDN solution, any video or live event that is played in Stream will take advantage of your network caching provider automatically.
+After you configure Microsoft Stream for an eCDN solution, any video or live event that is played in Stream will take advantage of that solution automatically.